Note: This program is unavailable until further notice.

 See the Fees and Other Costs section.

-In addition to tuition, your costs include books, supplies, housing, meals, transportation, and personal expenses.
+In addition to tuition, costs include books, supplies, housing, meals, transportation, and personal expenses.
 On average, students will pay $2,500 tuition for the academic year.
-Books and supplies average $600 per year.
+Books and additional supplies cost approximately $600 per year.
 Prospective students are encouraged to make an appointment with Indigenous Student Centre staff to discuss funding options.

 The UFV Financial Aid and Awards office facilitates the disbursement each year of approximately $7 million in federal and provincial student loans, B.C. grants, bursaries, scholarships, and awards to UFV students.